riceissa/issarice.com/drafts/gary-drescher.md

 his public posts mostly seem to be about politics -- protests, free speech, Donald Trump, Charlie Hebdo, and so on.

+In August 2017 he went on a slight posting spree, with [posts](https://www.facebook.com/gary.drescher/posts/10101335913540358)
+like:

+> Trump frantically denounces Democrats, the press, and Rosie O'Donnell, but he
+> won't speak or tweet against neo-Nazis and white nationalists.
+His priorities
+> could not be more clear.

 https://www.google.com/search?q=site%3Agwern.net%20%22drescher%22

 As far as I can make out, he doesn't have much of an online presence beyond